It’s very important to choose the best bike helmet for toddlers before your child starts riding a bike or balance bike.

 Moreover, it could grow with your kid’s head.
 Magnetic closure is very easy to use: it clicks gently to prevent pinching a child’s skin.
 11 vents provide for proper airflow and protect kid’s head from overheating.
 It is the best rated toddler bike helmet.

-2. Nutcase Little Nutty Bike Helmet for Kids – best rated toddler bike helmet
+2. Nutcase Little Nutty Bike Helmet for Kids – best toddler helmet 2 year old

 This is another Nutcase helmet but without a visor.
 It might be a good choice for some kids who refuse to wear helmets with visor.

 This light and solid helmet is not only stylish but it is equipped with three sets of foam pads for extra safety and perfect fit.
 Magnetic closure is extremely easy to use and it’s very secure.